 Fact: Only men were allowed to drive in Saudi Arabia until June 2018.

 Think about it.
-If women are worst drivers than men, then it stands to reason that a country that had no female drivers, should have an excellent driving record, given the stereotype.
-Well at least we think so.
-However, when it comes to traffic accidents, Saudi Arabia has one of the worst records worldwide.
+If women are worse drivers than men, then it stands to reason that a country with no female drivers should have an excellent driving record, given the stereotype.
+Well, at least we think so.

-Even though women were given permission to drive in Saudi Arabia, there are still numerous hurdles for them to navigate to actually start driving.
-But whether men are better drivers than women, Saudi males show that men are worst drivers.
+But whether men are better drivers than women, Saudi males show that men are the worst drivers.

 Saudi Arabia Road Traffic Accidents Record

-In Saudi Arabia, the second leading cause of death among males is traffic accidents.
-According to Stepfeed.com “A car accident happens every minute on average in Saudi Arabia.”
+According to Stepfeed.com, “A car accident happens every minute on average in Saudi Arabia.”
 That’s more than 460,000 crashes per year.
-Keep in mind that prior to June 2018, there were no female drivers in Saudi Arabia.
+Keep in mind that before June 2018, there were no female drivers in Saudi Arabia.

 “Between 1971 and 1997; 564,762 people died or were injured in road traffic accidents, a figure equivalent to 3.5% of the total population in Saudi Arabia.
 Over 65% of accidents occur because of vehicles travelling at excess speed and/or drivers disobeying traffic signals.”Science Direct